ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

+{% docs prep_namespace_plan_hist %}

+dim_plan_id column:

+Assumes if dim_plan_id is null that it is a free plan.
+Also, accounts for gold/ultimate plans in the past that did not have a trial plan id or trial name.
+The logic checks for modified plan names that are ultimate AND have trial set to true and conforms them to plan id 102 which is the ultimate trial plan.
+After a trial expires, it is moved to a free plan.
+Therefore, after accounting for the legacy gold/ultimate plans, we can rely on the plan id and plan name to identify trials.
+The ultimate_trial name is plan id 102 and the premium_trial name is plan id 103.
+In a future iteration, this plan information should be conformed with the dim_product_tier dimension to have a single source of truth for plan information at GitLab.

+{% enddocs %}

 {% docs prep_bizible_marketing_channel_path %}

 Creates a base view with generated keys for the marketing channel path shared dimension and references in facts.